-**If you have symptoms of COVID-19 or if you have been tested positive, please seek medical care and remain under isolation.
-The above tips are only for individuals who have been tested negative for COVID-19 and are deemed fit to travel.
+Note: If you have symptoms of COVID-19 or if you have tested positive, please seek medical care and remain under isolation.
+The above tips are only for individuals who have tested negative for COVID-19 and are deemed fit to travel.

 Experts have projected a potential rebound for corporate travel once the travel restrictions are lifted.
 However, before resuming business travel, firms need to update their travel policies to keep up with the newly proposed rules by airlines and hotels, and to ensure the safety of their employees at their destinations.

 To quickly adapt to the new norms and get going, it’s best to have a Travel and Expense Management (TEM) system like Zoho Expense in place.
 With Zoho Expense, all you have to do is simply create the new travel and expense policies, and they are automatically implemented when your employees raise travel requests.
 You can add multiple expense policies for different cost centers.
 You can also set up multi-level approval flows to make sure all business trips are properly vetted before departure.
 Try our Travel and Expense Management solution to manage business travel efficiently.